freestyle-sh/cloudstate/README.md

 If you're interested in learning more about how cloudstate works behind the scenes, read on.

 You can install the cloudstate cli alongside the freestyle cli.
-Run `npm install -g freestyle-sh` or you can build it from source.
+Run `npm install -g freestyle-sh@beta` or you can build it from source.

 ### `cloudstate run ./script.js`